 Name Age Position

 Anat Segal 51 Chairman of the Board of Directors

 Amir Weisberg 58 Chief Executive Officer and Director

 Shaun Marcus 64 Chief Financial Officer

 Noam Emanuel 55 Chief Technology Officer and Director

 Jack Eitan Kyiet 45 Chief Operating Officer and Director

 Asaf Bar 40 Chief Business Officer

-Dikla Czaczkes Axelbrad 41 Chief Strategy Officer

 Yechezkel Barenholz 73 Director

-Rami Lerner 60 Director
+Rami Lerner (1)(2) 60 Director

 Arik Lukach (1) 70 Director

 Moshe Neuman (1) 46 Director

 Yafit Stark 61 Director

-(1) The named persons will resign from our Board of Directors immediately prior to the declaration of effectiveness of the registration statement of which this prospectus forms a part.
+- (1) The named persons will resign from our Board of Directors immediately prior to the declaration of effectiveness of the registration statement of which this prospectus forms a part. - (2) Rami Lerner will be nominated as a non-voting observer at our Board of Directors meetings immediately prior to the declaration of effectiveness of the registration statements of which this prospectus forms a part.